Using Resource Queues

-Note: GPORCA and the legacy Greenplum Database query optimizer utilize different query costing models and may compute different costs for the same query.
-The Greenplum Database resource queue resource management scheme neither differentiates nor aligns costs between GPORCA and the legacy optimizer; it uses the literal cost value returned from the optimizer to throttle queries.
+Note: GPORCA and the Postgres Planner utilize different query costing models and may compute different costs for the same query.
+The Greenplum Database resource queue resource management scheme neither differentiates nor aligns costs between GPORCA and the Postgres Planner; it uses the literal cost value returned from the optimizer to throttle queries.

 When resource queue-based resource management is active, use the MEMORY_LIMIT and ACTIVE_STATEMENTS limits for resource queues rather than configuring cost-based limits.
-Even when using GPORCA, Greenplum Database may fall back to using the legacy query optimizer for certain queries, so using cost-based limits can lead to unexpected results.
+Even when using GPORCA, Greenplum Database may fall back to using the Postgres Planner for certain queries, so using cost-based limits can lead to unexpected results.

 The default configuration for a Greenplum Database system has a single default resource queue named pg_default.
 The pg_default resource queue has an ACTIVE_STATEMENTS setting of 20, no MEMORY_LIMIT, medium PRIORITY, and no set MAX_COST.
 This means that all queries are accepted and run immediately, at the same priority and with no memory limitations; however, only twenty queries may execute concurrently.

 The number of concurrent queries a resource queue allows depends on whether the MEMORY_LIMIT parameter is set:

 - If no MEMORY_LIMIT is set for a resource queue, the amount of memory allocated per query is the value of the statement_mem server configuration parameter.
 The maximum memory the resource queue can use is the product of statement_mem and ACTIVE_STATEMENTS.